Oh hi there, good day to you. My name is Sander, a passionate developer with a creative mind™.

 Let’s see if we can make it a bit more interesting and make an async call using suspense.

-First we need to create something we need to wait for.
-In this example we will create some fake data fetching function as this is a common use case.
+First you’ll need to create something you’ll need to wait for.
+In this example you can create some fake data fetching function as this is a common use case.
 In reality, Suspense can work with any asynchronous operation.

 export function fakeApi(name) {